liyanasahir/hugo-blog/content/posts/new-roads.md

 I took my scooty out yesterday for the first time since the year began, after letting her slowly gather dust for a month.

 The last time I drove was just before we headed to Mussoorie at the end of December.
 When we left for the bus terminal, I could feel the heavy fog settling in, appearing thicker than usual.
-The darkness cloaked the murky brownness of the pollution that was a defining characteristic of the Delhi sky.
+In the darkness and fog, it was difficult to see the murky brownness of the pollution that was a defining characteristic of the Delhi sky.
 The fog wrapped around everything, floating very dramatically against the yellow glow from the windows of the moving metro trains.
 It felt like we were already in a hill station.

 By the time our short vacation ended and it was time to head back to work, the fog had found permanent residence here.
 The cold was a little too chilly for me to feel comfortable driving, so I started taking autos to work and back.